WizziGameDev/service-product-microservice/README.md

 - ✅ Make sure Docker is running and the network `app-network-microservice` has been created
 - 🔍 Check container logs using the command `docker-compose logs`
-- 🔄 Restart containers using `docker-compose restart`
+- 🔄 If the product service fails because MySQL is not ready, run `docker-compose up -d` again after MySQL status is healthy
 - 🚪 Ensure the port used (e.g., 9003 for the product service) is not conflicting with other applications on your computer
-- 🔄 If the product service fails because MySQL is not ready, run `docker-compose up -d` again after MySQL status is healthy

 ---